datanews/tik-tok/README.md

     2013-01-01,Great event,"Why not some <em>HTML</em>",,
     2013-01-01,Awesome event,"This has a comma, in it.",http://url.com/to/image.png,Cool image

+The term "entry" is used instead of "event" as JS uses the same term for many things.

 ### Options

 You can use the following options when defining a timeline:

 * `dateFormat`: A string or array of strings that will be used to parse dates.
 The default is: `['MMM DD, YYYY', 'MM/DD/YYYY', 'M/D/YYYY', 'DD MMM YYYY', 'YYYY-MM-DD']`.
 For more details see the Moment.js [parsing docs](http://momentjs.com/docs/#/parsing/string-formats/).
-* `dateDisplay`: A string for how the event date will be displayed for each event.
+* `dateDisplay`: A string for how the entry date will be displayed for each entry in the timeline.
 See the docs [Moment.js formating](http://momentjs.com/docs/#/displaying/format/) for a complete list of options.
 The default is `MMM DD, YYYY`.
-* `descending`: Boolean that will make the order of events descending (newest to oldest) if set to true.
+* `descending`: Boolean that will make the order of entries descending (newest to oldest) by date if set to true.
 The default is `false` which is ascending (oldest to newest).
 * `csvDelimiter`: The delimiting chracter if you are using a CSV string.
 The default is `,`.
 * `csvQuote`: The quote chracter if you are using a CSV string.
 The default is `"`.
-* `keyMapping`: If you have event data that is keyed differently, you can provide a basic object to convert when it is processed.
+* `keyMapping`: If you have entry data that is keyed differently, you can provide a basic object to convert when it is processed.
 For instance:
     ```
     {
       'needed-key': 'provided-key',
       'date': 'this is our crazy keyed date field'
     }
     ```
 * `template`: If you want to override the HTML output of the timeline, use your own template.
 See the `src/timeline.tpl.html` for a starting point.
 You can provide a string that will be processed with [Underscore's template function](http://underscorejs.org/#template), or provide your own templating function.
-The function will be passed the `groups` of events, `_` (Underscore), and the whole `timeline` object.
+The function will be passed the `groups` of entries, `_` (Underscore), the timeline `title`, and the whole `timeline` object.

 ## Development and contributing